gdraheim/timetrack-odoo/tabxlsx.md

 ## TABXLSX - minimal Excel support

 TabXLSX reads and writes Excel xlsx files.
-It does not depend on other libraries.The output defaults to a markdown table and csv-like output is available as well.
+It is a single file implementation that does not depend on other libraries.
+The output defaults to a markdown table and csv-like output is available as well.
 This allows piping the data into other scripts.

 A number of output format options are available but less than the tabtotext.py module.
-The export to xlsx was orginally written with openpyx1 for tabtotext but it is possible to write simple tables just with Python's zip and xml.etree builtin modules.
+The export to xlsx was orginally written with openpyx1 for tabtotext but it is possible to write simple xlsx tables just with Python's `zipfile` and  `xml.etree` builtin modules.
 That is also faster.

 ### import tabxlsx